Level 2 Lesson 30.1 – Exactly Here?

 他就是我们的新邻居。

-He "exactly/precisely" is our new neighbor.
+He exactly or precisely is our new neighbor.

 (2) Adverb 就 to Emphasize Affirmation Before 在